www.JohnBob.net Words of wit and wisdom

-A lot of wit with just a dash of wisdom for flavor
+A Lot of Wisdom...
+With just a dash of wit for flavor

 A poem my mother loved.
 Fall was her favorite time of year.